 Start the Process

-Success in this stage creates alignment and prepares institutions to Sharpen the Focus
+Success in this stage prepares an institution to Sharpen the Focus.

 Your Institution Could Benefit from Resources in this Stage if…